SeamusIngram/notch-customizer/README.md

 I have included an unmodified GCC shell STL to be customised.
 If you have your own gates that you wish to notch, the script should work, so long as your gate is centred at (0,0) (the z position shouldn't matter).
 Keep in mind that the spacing and depth of the notches are for a GCC gate, so if your design is significantly different it may not be compatible.
 Also be aware the GCC gate is tilted by design approximately 3 degrees, so if your gate has a different offset, then this has to be changed or the notches will not be in the correct locations.
 Change the variable **off** in the script to the appropriate angle.
 Make sure to provide your gate as an .stl file, and put the line **s = "path/to/my.stl"** near the top of the script.

 # To be tested!
 Though I have printed some early prototypes, those were with an FDM printer, which has issues recreating the fine details.
-I do plan on using JLCPCB's services to test different materials and fabrication technologies, but that hasn't happened yet.
+I do plan on using a 3d print service to test different materials and fabrication technologies, but that hasn't happened yet.
 If you try it yourself, let me know how well it works!